Fencepost Planter

 Recycle those old fence posts into a unique rustic container for garden plants

-Old farmsteads and homesteads are the perfect place to find things like this old fence post, which is great for you, as most often the owner doesn't care if you salvage these old things, which they class as junk.
+Old farmsteads and homesteads are the perfect place to find timeworn fence posts, among other things.
+This is great for you, as most often the owner doesn't care if you salvage decrepit pieces of the past.
+Always ask permission, though.

 Many times old fence posts rot from the top; if there is a place for the weather to get in, that’s where it starts.